sbowl001/ios-sprint-challenge-lock-control/README.md

     - Upon ending the touch, the thumb view should animate by springing back to the starting position if it's below 80% of the way down the track, or unlock if it's past 80% of the track.
 Change the lock's image to the `unlocked` image from the assets folder.
     - Once unlocked, user interaction should be disabled.
 Create a `reset` method that will "lock" the control by putting the thumb view back to its starting position and resetting the image back to the locked image.
     - The reset button should appear when the button is unlocked, and disappear when the reset button is tapped.
 This should be animated.

+**NOTE: You are not allowed to use a UISlider or any other subclass of `UIControl` other than one you create yourself.
+This wholly defeats the purpose of this sprint challenge.**